VOLUNTEER Q & A

 When you visit, we will provide you with everything you need except for your clothing, toiletries, cosmetic needs and reading materials.
 Expect warm weather, but always dress modestly.
 For more details, see our Rules for Visitors.

 We maintain a guest house on our property that comfortably houses volunteer groups.
 Sometimes, men bunk with the brothers in the monasteries themselves.

 While many of our friends around the world share their material possession with the Missionaries of the Poor, many others share themselves – their time, energy and skills – by visiting MOP Missions and serving as Lay Volunteers.

-Lay Volunteers stay with us for up to two weeks and assist the brothers in the daily work of our care centers.
-In addition to the daily work, volunteers share in the daily life of the community, which includes daily Mass, hours of prayer, meals and lots of music!
+Lay Volunteers stay with us for up to one week and assist the Brothers in the daily work of our care centers.
+In addition to the daily work, volunteers share in the daily life of the Community, which includes daily Mass, hours of prayer, meals and lots of music!
 At the same time, volunteers experience the simplicity of MOP life and gain many spiritual benefits from their time with us and the poor.

 Time spent with the Missionaries of the Poor is, for most of our lay volunteers, a life-changing experience.
 Our visitors go home with a renewed faith, a new love for the poor, a new vision for their lives and plans to return and help again.
 Your personal prayer life will be enhanced as you get to see how the brothers pray and learn of the devotions that sustain them spiritually.
 Seeing the simplicity of the brothers, you will likely go home with a heightened sense of the materialism of western culture and an appreciation for a simpler way of life.